 These are just some of the driving forces that require innovation in fostering and preparing the next generation of academic medical faculty and globally oriented health care leaders.
 Des Moines University’s Pathways of Distinction Program identifies and trains highly qualified students for careers in these areas by offering two specific tracks.

-Students are chosen based on academic standing, faculty recommendations and performance in previous scholarly activity.
+Students are chosen based on academic standing, faculty recommendations and performance in a previous scholarly activity.